 The vision of CP-NET is to create a partnership program among Ontario-based researchers, clinicians and stakeholders to transform the lives of individuals with, or at risk for, CP and their families by accelerating the development of new neuroscience discoveries.

 ErinoakKids is part of the Clinical Database Platform

 of CP-NET.
-This means that we are one of nine clinical sites across Ontario that recruit children with CP to participate in research, helping CP-NET acquire a large database of information about clinical risk factors, neuroimaging, genetics, neurodevelopmental factors, as well as the psychosocial and participation dimensions of children’s lives.
+This means that we are one of five clinical sites across Ontario that recruit children with CP to participate in research, helping CP-NET acquire a large database of information about clinical risk factors, neuroimaging, genetics, neurodevelopmental factors, as well as the psychosocial and participation dimensions of children’s lives.
 The database will allow researchers to better understand the number of kids affected by CP in different parts of Ontario and to study a variety of risk factors for, or causes of, CP (i.e. clinical risk factors before, during and after childbirth, family history, etc.).
-You can learn more about the database and how you can get involved through the participation brochure

-If you would like more information on CP-NET, please contact:
+If you would like more information about participating in the CP-NET study or on CP-NET, please contact: